Writing Our Own Future

 Isa smiles a little more cheerfully and leads me out of my father's study and into the one of the living rooms we use to hold visitors.
 I can hear Ellessia making strange noises as we enter.
 She slowly turns her head when she sees us, embarrassed about what she is doing.
-"Oh, hello there," she chuckles sheepishly.
-Darcien is sitting next to her.
-I look wide-eyed at what she is holding in her arms.
+"Oh, hi," she chuckles sheepishly.
+Darcien sits next to her.
+I look wide-eyed at what she holds in her arms.
 More importantly, at what is staring back at me.

 "He's usually cranky after he wakes up from his nap," Isa tells me.
 "His name is Leonell."

 "Yes," she nods.
 "They're twins."
 I look at the boy who has a pair of bluish-green eyes with a dimple on his left cheek when he smiles.
 "Aleigshia, don't put that in your mouth," she tells her daughter who is trying to suck on a bracelet around her wrist.

 "That is a beautiful bracelet," I comment.
 "It looks…Elvish."

 "Yes, it is," she nods again slowly.
 "Aromin gave it her…"